 What is Your Single Best Piece of Advice?

-I have always been active in sports but now have three young children and I'm no longer as active in team sports.
+I have always been active in sports but now have three young children and I'm no longer as active in team sports. build up your mileage so that you can do a 10k in relative ease

 Running seems like a great thing to do (when the kids are in bed) to get back into shape.
 Can you suggest a running program?